top of page

 Combining my passions once again - ocean animals + space, and abstract + realism.
 I love that these two eagle rays are now free to roam the galaxy.

-Basking in stardust
+Basking in Stardust

 22.9 x 30.5 cm | Watercolor and ink